-All CNEP students attend the "How to Start a Birth Center" workshop offered by the American Association of Birth Centers (AABC) as a program requirement.
-CNEP students must attend the workshop prior to graduation from the MSN or Post-Graduate certificate portion of the program.
+All CNEP students are required to complete the "How to Start a Birth Center" workshop offered by the American Association of Birth Centers (AABC) as a program graduation requirement.
+CNEP students must complete either the in-person workshop or online workshop course prior to graduation from the MSN or Post-Graduate certificate portion of the program.

 FNU covers the registration fee for CNEP students and will only pay for one workshop registration per student.
-If a student does not attend a workshop for which they are registered, or fails to cancel their registration in time for FNU to avoid being charged, they will be responsible for the fee for the workshop they do attend.
+If a student does not attend a workshop for which they are registered, fails to cancel their registration in time for FNU to avoid being charged, or does not complete the online workshop within the allotted twelve (12) week timeframe, the student will be responsible for the registration fee for the workshop they do complete.
 Students are responsible for all other costs (materials, AABC membership, travel, etc.) excluding the registration fee.
+AABC provides FNU with an official roster of attendance for the in-person workshop and a course completion notification for those doing the online workshop.